Yay-SugaKookies/com150/README.md

         OddsEvens: Tells you if you passed (greater than oe equal to 80) or failed (less than 80) in a message box **The Odds Evens one was orignally supposed to be something else at first, but I was too lazy to change the name**
         GrossPay: Calculates the gross pay when given the # of hours worked and the pay rate.

+*update*
+I've realized that uploading all of my code on Github is more effiencent than bringing my flashdrive all the time.
+(Guess who is gonna get 100 on the exam!!!)